 (If you're already familiar with Python, you'll have realized that this is similar to the split() method in the Python standard string module.
-Unlike the string.split() method, however, the Split function does not require a string as input and will wrap up a single non-string object in a list, or return its argument untouched if it's already a list.
+Unlike the split() member function of strings, however, the Split function does not require a string as input and will wrap up a single non-string object in a list, or return its argument untouched if it's already a list.
 This comes in handy as a way to make sure arbitrary values can be passed to SCons functions without having to check the type of the variable by hand.)